JasoonS/StatusSeekers/README.md

 IP=<DEVICE-IP> npm run start
 ```

+##### Use 'create-react-app' live reloading when developing locally

+Comment out lines 19 and 114 (all lines mentioning `ModuleScopePlugin`) from the `./node_modules/react-scripts/config/webpack.config.dev.js` file.

 Happy hunting!

 ## Sketch of The Seeker Game

 Step 1: Show up at the event and download Status.
 Step 2: Draw a seed and take a photo of it using the Status Seekers DApp.
 (Step 2a: This gets submitted to our NonFungibleCollectible contract and is used to set the first 40bits of your unique token)
 Step 3: Explore and interact with the #ArtProject structure (a klein bottle!)
 Step 4: Find QR codes hidden around it.